MunGell/awesome-for-beginners/README.md

 If you are not a programmer, but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

+If you are interested in exploring open source projects and jump in, look at [first-timers-only] (https://up-for-grabs.net/#/) to get involved.

 ## .NET

 - [Shouldly](https://github.com/shouldly/shouldly/labels/Jump-In) _(label: Jump-In)_ <br> Should testing for .net - the way Asserting *Should* be!